1C0d8r/Pranava/README.md

 # Pranava
 Pranava is an Open Source Speech Recognition platform .
-This platform could be used further for Language Revitalization projects.
+This platform could be used in Language Revitalization and other non commercial purposes.
 I will include further details in my next commits